What is Orthodontics?

 How are braces fitted to my teeth?

 Braces are bonded to the teeth using dental adhesive.
 There is no pain during this process.
 Braces can be fitted individually, which is called direct bonding or all at once, which is called indirect bonding.
 Both techniques are used at Wilkinson Orthodontics.
 Bonding braces does not cause pain.
-It takes approximately 45 minutes to bond a full set braces to your teeth.
+It takes approximately 45 minutes to bond a full set of braces to your teeth.

 What are Orthodontic plates?